SovereignCloudStack/standards/Standards/scs-XXXX-v1-default-rules-for-security-groups.md

 ## Conformance Tests

 The conformance tests should check for the absence of any ingress traffic rules in the `openstack security group rule list`.
-As having egress rules is allowed by this standard, but not forced and can be set in various ways, there will not be any tests for such rules.
+As having egress rules is allowed by this standard, but not forced and can be set in various ways, the tests should check for presence of any egress rules.